10 mistakes to avoid on Zwift

 Keep an eye out for everyone around you, but you should be able to stop pedalling and stay in the group, and this often means that you’ll travel faster than if you were actually pedalling.

-Plus, if you break 58 kilometres an hour, you’ll enter the super tuck – the UCI might have stamped this one out but it is alive and well on Zwift.
-I suppose safety is less of a concern in a virtual world.
+Plus, if you break 58kph, you’ll enter the super tuck – the UCI might have stamped this one out but it is alive and well on Zwift, after all, safety is less of a concern in a Zwift virtual world.

 But this isn’t the moment to jump off the bike and stick the kettle on – when the descent ends, you’ll need to get pedalling, and fast.
 So keep your eyes on the game and be ready to step on the gas when the road levels off.

-It’s so easy to overheat on a static bike.
+It’s so easy to overheat on an exercise bike.
 It’ll slow you down, and it’ll be pretty uncomfortable.
 So get a fan, use it, and watch your Zwift performance skyrocket.

-Hydration and nutrition are just as important on the indoor bike as they would be outdoors.
+Hydration and nutrition are just as important on a turbo trainer as they would be outdoors.
 So make sure you've always got a bottle of water within reach, and if you’re doing a long ride, have some snacks to hand.
 If you’re entering a race, why not pop a caffeine gel for the extra gains?

 If you don’t get your power numbers right, you’re not going to get the most out of Zwift’s ready-made workouts.
 Zwift adapts the difficulty of sessions to suit your functional threshold power (FTP), so set your FTP number right to get the right training effect from each session.